Laura Martinozzi: Regent of Modena

-On 16 July 1662 Duke Alfonso IV died, leaving Laura a widow with two young children.
+On 16 July 1662, Duke Alfonso IV died, leaving Laura a widow with two young children.
 After the death of her husband, the Dowager Duchess was appointed regent for her two-year-old son, who became Duke of Modena and Reggio under the name Francesco II.
 A year earlier, her late husband made Laura the owner of the Lordship of Gualtieri, a vassal fief of the Dukes of Modena.

 According to historians, the Dowager Duchess was a reasonable ruler.
 She had a firm and strong-willed character, which she showed not only in the fight against crime in her son's possessions, but also in relation to the local nobility, whose representatives tried to take advantage of the Duke's infancy for their own interests.

 After becoming regent, Laura brought into her council ministers who had proven effective and devoted to the House of Este.
 Count Girolamo Graziani, jurist Bartolomeo Gatti, Cardinal Rinaldo d'Este, Cesare Ignazio d'Este, Marquess of Montecchio, and Laura's confessor, the Jesuit Andrea Garimberti, helped her rule the duchy.
 Through the efforts of the latter, many positions in the duchy were received by clerics.
 Over time, she managed to improve the economic situation in the duchy by reducing the cost of maintaining the court.
 At the same time, she spent a lot of money on the repair of the ducal palace and the construction of the convent of the Visitation Sisters, in Modena, as well as for the reconstruction of the Church of St. Augustine.
 Laura's building projects were supervised by architects Gaspare Vigarani and Giangiacomo Monti.
 In 1671, she allowed the opening of a ghetto for Jews in Reggio.

 The Dowager Duchess tried to pursue an independent foreign policy.
 But in 1673, at the request of King Louis XIV and the advice of Pope Clement X, she was forced to agree to the marriage of her fifteen-year-old daughter with the Duke of York, heir presumptive of his childless brother King Charles II of England and old enough to be the princess' father.
 Initially, Laura was against this marriage, and the bride herself wanted to become a nun.
 The wedding ceremony took place in London on 5 October 1673.
-During her absence, the Dowager Duchess entrusted her son to the care of ministers; however Marquess Cesare Ignazio d'Este, taking advantage of the situation, was able to win over the young duke and turn him against his mother.
+During her absence, the Dowager Duchess entrusted her son to the care of ministers; however, Marquess Cesare Ignazio d'Este, taking advantage of the situation, was able to win over the young duke and turn him against his mother.
 Laura returned to Modena on 5 March 1674, and the next day, celebrating his fourteenth birthday, Francesco II dissolved the regency council and assumed his personal rule.
-The Dowager Duchess did not immediately, but nevertheless submitted to pressure from her son and surrendered the regency.
+The Dowager Duchess did not immediately, but nevertheless, submit to pressure from her son and surrendered the regency.